 - 7 Recovering from Cubital Tunnel Syndrome

 - 8 Cost

-There is a bump of bone on the inner portion of the elbow under which the ulnar nerve passes.
-This site is commonly called the “funny bone”.
-At this site, the ulnar nerve lies directly next to the bone and is susceptible to pressure.
+There is a bump of bone on the inner portion of the elbow under which the ulnar nerve passes; this site is commonly called the “funny bone.”
+The ulnar nerve runs from the hand to the neck, and it is responsible for hand movement and nerve function.
+At the site of the inner elbow, the ulnar nerve lies directly next to the bone and is susceptible to pressure.

 What Causes Cubital Tunnel Syndrome?